 In order to ensure that students do not fall behind in their assignments, a device can be loaned out by the Library or from the Technology Office.
-The following includes an outline of specific rules that apply to these loaned devices:

-All students who borrow a Chromebook from the Library must fill out a form first.
-Students return Library Loaner Chromebooks by the end of the school day.
+The following includes an outline of specific rules that apply to these loaned devices: Students return Library Loaner Chromebooks by the end of the school day.
 If not returned, the Chromebook will eventually be disabled and students will be issued a bill for the current value of a new Chromebook - \$199.
 Students are not allowed to borrow another Library Chromebook until they have returned or paid for the previous Chromebook.